angular/angular/aio/content/guide/ngmodule.md

 ### Add a component

-We decide to refactor the title into its own `TitleComponent`.
+Refactor the title into its own `TitleComponent`.
 The component's template binds to the component's `title` and `subtitle` properties like this:

 {@example 'ngmodule/ts/src/app/title.component.html' region='v1'}